Ramacsv/hawaii/index.md

 _Stacked the balls and glued all around with the sea shells and decorated_

-_He had sent a message to his friedn cookie monster to send some carrots._
+_He had sent a message to his friend cookie monster to send some carrots._

 _Cookie monster put carrots inside a big inflatable ball and dropped of from his helicopter._